BeyondQuality/beyondquality/research/public_speaking.md

 @rgroetz2: The audience deserves authenticity, and that's what builds trust and makes a talk memorable.

 Rahul Verma: I don't present to please.
 I present an idea, trusting that somewhere in the room my audience sits.
+Talk to the audience, not at a topic.

-Rahul Verma: Talk to the audience, not at a topic.
+@RikardEdgren001: Over time I found that my style was a mix of very abstract things and very concrete experiences.
+If it is a keynote I want something catchy and provoking.
+For a normal session, just my story can be enough.

 ### 9. Overcome self-doubt (I don't have anything to say”)